How To Use Strong Verbs To Add Punch To Your Writing

 John coughed as he zipped up his jacket.

-Here are some common examples of strong English verbs that express a sound.
+Here are some common examples of English verbs that express a sound.

 Water sounds – splash, squirt, drizzle, sprinkle, plop, slosh, spray